fulalas/aufs-ng/README.md

 On remount, unknown options are silently ignored.
 Unlike original `aufs`, there is no `/sys/fs/aufs` tree; the branch list appears directly in `/proc/mounts`.

+## Trade-offs

+This is new code, not a driver hardened by two decades of real-world use.
+Also, some `aufs` features are intentionally out of scope:

+- **Pseudo-links (`plink`)** — hard-linking (not to be confused with symlinking) a file that comes from a layer (module) still works, just makes a full copy behind the scenes instead of a true link.
+- **Directory-rename metadata (`dirren`)** — renaming a folder that comes from a layer still works, just slower (a copy instead of an instant rename) for large folders.
+- **`shwh`** (flattening layers into one) — no built-in way to merge a stack of read-only layers into one clean image.
+- **RDU** (readdir speed-up helper) — no userspace listing accelerator;
+  only a directory with tens of thousands of entries spread across many layers would notice.
+- **Multiple writable branches** — only one writable location is used at a time; all your changes go there, you can't spread them across several disks.
+- **NFS export** — the union filesystem isn't meant to be shared out to other computers over the network; it's for local use only.
+- **FHSM** (automatic storage tiering) — not needed: `aufs-ng` only ever has one writable location, so there's nothing to move files between.

 ## On-disk format